 This Day In Writing History

-On September 16th, 1919, the famous Canadian writer and educator Dr. Laurence J. Peter was born.
-He was born in Vancouver, British Columbia, Canada, and later emigrated to the United States.
+On September 16th, 1919, the famous Canadian writer and educator Dr. Laurence J. Peter was born in Vancouver, British Columbia, Canada.
+He later emigrated to the United States.

 In 1941, at the age of 22, Laurence J. Peter began a career as a teacher.
 In 1963, he received a doctorate in education from Washington State University.
 The following year, he moved to California, where he became an Associate Professor of Education, the Director of the Evelyn Frieden Centre for Prescriptive Teaching, and later, Coordinator of Programs for Emotionally Disturbed Children at the University of California.

-Four years after he'd arrived in California, in 1968, Peter wrote and published a book that made him famous.
+In 1968, four years after he'd arrived in California, Peter wrote and published a book that made him famous.
 The Peter Principle was a masterpiece of shrewd satire and social science, examining the flaws of hierarchical organizations such as corporations.
 The "Peter Principle" itself stated that "in a hierarchy, every employee tends to rise to his level of incompetence ... in time every post tends to be occupied by an employee who is incompetent to carry out its duties ... work is accomplished by those employees who have not yet reached their level of incompetence."

 Peter provides examples of how employees who are not qualified to manage are promoted to middle management because of the skills they showed in performing their previous jobs - skills that usually don't qualify them to be managers.
 Thus, the middle manager has reached his highest level of competence, and further promotion simply raises him to incompetence.
 In addition to his principle, Peter also coined the term hierarchiology - the study of hierarchies and the principles of hierarchical systems in human society.
 He described it this way: